elvisimprsntr/siriproxy-redeye/README.md

 About
 -----
-Siriproxy-redeye is a [SiriProxy] (https://github.com/plamoni/SiriProxy) plugin that used the REST interface of [Thinkflood's RedEye] (http://thinkflood.com) series of IP to IR control devices.
+Siriproxy-redeye is a [SiriProxy] (https://github.com/plamoni/SiriProxy) plugin that uses the REST interface of [Thinkflood's RedEye] (http://thinkflood.com) series of IP to IR control devices.
 It does not require a jailbreak, nor do I endorse doing so.

 First, you must have SiriProxy installed and working.